pliden/immargs/README.md

 * Short/Long option with attached value delimited by `=`, e.g. `-f=100` or `--foo=100`.
 * Short option with attached value without delimiter, e.g. `-f100`.
 * Combined short options, e.g. `-abc` is equivalent to `-a -b -c`.
-* Short/Long options may appear in any order, but before any non-option arguments.
+* Short/Long options may appear in any order, but must come before any non-option arguments.
 * Short/Long options may appear multiple times, the last appearance takes precedence unless it's a _variadic_ (repeatable) option, where the number of times the option appears has meaning, e.g. `-vvv` where each `-v` increases the verbosity level.